A nutritionist explains how to adjust your nutrition as you age for health and fitness

 Many changes can occur in the body with age and these may be related to cardiovascular, muscle, bone, and neurological health.
 These changes may impact bone density, flexibility, strength, body composition, and thirst perception.

-Not only do these changes have implications for training and performance, but how they affect someone is individual to them, which is why a personalised approach is needed when dealing with dietary and hydration needs.
+These changes have implications for training and performance.
+Their effect varies person to person, which is why a personalised approach is needed when dealing with dietary and hydration needs.

 The effects of menopause on performance will be a consideration for some female athletes, as well as hormone imbalances and changes in agility and muscle mass as we age.